bruits/maudit/CONTRIBUTING.md

 ## Before Opening Issues

 - **Do not report security vulnerabilities publicly** (e.g., in issues or discussions), please refer to our [security policy](https://github.com/bruits/maudit/blob/main/SECURITY.md).
-- **Do not create issues for ideas or suggestions.** Instead, share your thoughts in our [GitHub Discussions](https://github.com/bruits/maudit/discussions/categories/ideas).
+- **Do not create issues for questions about using Maudit.** Instead, ask your question in our [GitHub Discussions](https://github.com/bruits/maudit/discussions/categories/q-a) or on [our Discord](https://maudit.org/chat).
-- **Do not create issues for questions.** Instead, ask your question in our [GitHub Discussions](https://github.com/bruits/maudit/discussions/categories/q-a) or on [our Discord](https://maudit.org/chat).
+- **Do not create issues for ideas or suggestions.** Instead, share your thoughts in our [GitHub Discussions](https://github.com/bruits/maudit/discussions/categories/ideas) or on [our Discord](https://maudit.org/chat).
 - **Check for duplicates.** Look through existing issues and discussions to see if your topic has already been addressed.
+- Please include a reproducible example to help us understand your issue.
-- Provide as much detail as possible.
-However, don’t worry if it’s incomplete—we will help refine it!
+- In general, provide as much detail as possible.
+No worries if it's not perfect, we'll figure it out together.

 ## Before submitting Pull Requests (PRs)

 - **Check for duplicates.** Look through existing PRs to see if your changes have already been submitted.
-- **Avoid trivial changes.** Don't submit PRs for typos, grammar, or insignificant changes, as they will be **declined** without review.
 - PRs don't need to be perfect.
 Submit your best effort, and we will gladly assist in polishing the work.

 ## Code of Conduct